-The value or rotator cuff injury claims very wildly.
-There are are three big variables in these cases that drive the value of the claims:
+The value of rotator cuff injury claims varies wildly.
+Five variables drive the value of these claims:

 - The diagnostic severity of the injury

 - The age of the victim (values much higher for victims under age 30)

 - Prior medical history